TylorS/snowpack-plugin-hash/readme.md

 ## Features

-- SHA-512 Content Hashes for JS, JSX, and CSS files.
+- SHA-512 Content Hashes for JS, JSX, and CSS files, and their dependencies!.
 - SourceMap generation w/ remapping support
 - Remaps `import-map.json` to reference hashes
 - Generates an asset manifest for all files
 - Rewrites all the `script.src` and `link.href` in your HTML files.
+- Supports Snowpack v3 API

 ## Install